-Elius, the Uphill Junior School director, has a dream – to transform society through the provision of quality education for everyone who wants to learn.
+To transform society through the provision of quality education for everyone who wants to learn.
+Especially girls.

 To produce capable and hardworking children with skills to become productive Ugandans.

-- To provide quality education for all children in rural communities who have don’t have access to material or financial support
+- Provide quality education for all children in rural communities who have don’t have access to material or financial support

-- To strengthen the education sector of Uganda by providing an all round pre-primary and primary education that encompasses mental, psychological, physical and emotional development along with moral values
+- Strengthen the education sector of Uganda by providing all round pre-primary and primary education that encompasses mental, psychological, physical and emotional development along with moral values

-- To provide free education and material support to children with special needs, children with disability and children born with, or affected by HIV/AIDS
+- Offer free education and material support to children with special needs, children with disability and children born with, or affected by HIV/AIDS

 Educating girls, but never forgetting the boys